appuio/docs/letsencrypt-integration.rst

       i.e. it's not possible to add an organization name to a Let's Encrypt certificate.

+You only need the annotation on one Route if you use multiple Routes with same hostname, but different paths.
+For example, only the Route with hostname ``www.example.org`` and path ``/`` needs the annotation.
+The Route with same hostname ``www.example.org`` but path ``/subpath`` does not.
+Be sure to still enable TLS with termination type ``edge`` on the subpath Route, but leave the certificate fields empty.

 If you don't specify a ``host`` value in your `Route object`_ APPUiO will use its default domain ``appuioapp.ch`` for your convenience to create a working subdomain for your application.